sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

 ARIMA
 =====

-Below is the sample workflows which contains ``ARIMA`` processor in Fire Insights.
+Below is the sample workflow which contains ``ARIMA`` processor in Fire Insights.

 * AR (Autoregression): A changing variable that regresses on its own lagged/prior values.